 - For serving: lime (quartered), fresh chopped cilantro and basil for garnish

 - Preheat oven to 400 degrees (204 C).
 Add butternut squash to a baking sheet and toss with 2 Tbsp olive or coconut oil and a bit of sea salt.
 Roast for 12-15 minutes or until tender and cooked through.
 Set aside to cool slightly.

 - In the meantime, add coconut milk, vegetable broth, ginger, lemongrass, and shallot to a medium sauce pan and bring to a boil.
 Then lower heat to a simmer.
 Add fish sauce (optional) and sliced pepper and stir.

 - Taste and adjust seasonings as needed.
 I added more ginger and a pinch more salt at this point.

 - Before serving, discard lemongrass (if you used fresh stalks – otherwise ignore this instruction).
 Garnish with fresh lime juice (HIGHLY recommended), fresh basil and cilantro.

 - This would be lovely over rice or on its own.
-Store leftovers in covered in the fridge for several days.
+Store leftovers covered in the fridge for several days.
 Freeze for longer term storage.